 - BS Eau Claire State University, Eau Claire WI: Comprehensive Elementary Education Major

 Dr. Alan Spurgin is a Professor of Education at Martin Luther College (MLC).
 He teaches Special Education (SPED) and Psychology classes to undergraduates in Studies in Educational Ministries and Studies in Pastoral Ministries.
-The courses he teaches include: Introduction to Psychology, Abnormal Psychology, Life-Span Development, and Educating the Exceptional Child.
-Dr. Spurgin teaches two SPED courses, Teaching Children with Learning Disabilities and Diagnosis and Assessment of Students with Special Needs, in the graduate program at MLC.
+The courses he teaches include: Introduction to Psychology, Abnormal Psychology, Foundations of Special Education, Intellectual, Developmental, and Physical/Health Disabilities and Educating the Exceptional Child.
+Dr. Spurgin teaches two SPED courses, Teaching Children with Learning Disabilities and Transition Planning and Collaboration in Special Education, in the graduate program at MLC.

 Dr. Spurgin completed his Doctorate in Special Education from the University of South Dakota in Vermillion, South Dakota.
 His research in the area of Reactive Attachment Disorder included seminal work utilized in court cases in South Dakota and Iowa.
 He also continues to consult with teachers, parents, and children in the area of SPED and has a special place in his heart for children with special needs.